2018 Cincinnati shooting

 On September 6, 2018, a mass shooting occurred in Cincinnati, Ohio, United States.
-At 9:10 AM EDT, Omar Santa-Perez opened fire with a Taurus PT-809E 9mm pistol equipped with standard and hollow-point ammunition, in the lobby of the Fifth Third Center in Cincinnati, Ohio, killing three people.
+At 9:06 am EDT, Omar Santa-Perez opened fire with a Taurus PT-809E 9mm pistol equipped with standard and hollow-point ammunition, in the lobby of the Fifth Third Center in Cincinnati, Ohio, killing three people.
 He was then shot and killed by responding police officers.

 Perpetrator

 Omar Enrique Santa-Perez, 29, was a U.S. citizen born in San Juan, Puerto Rico.
 Leading up to the incident, Santa-Perez had a history of employment and mental health problems, twice being sent by a judge to be evaluated by mental health professionals.
 It is unclear whether he attended these evaluations voluntarily.
-Neighbours described Santa-Perez as "increasingly bitter" in the weeks leading up to the shooting after struggling to hold down a job.
+Neighbors described Santa-Perez as "increasingly bitter" in the weeks leading up to the shooting after struggling to hold down a job.
 Three months prior to the shooting, federal magistrate Karen Litkovitz threw out a lawsuit Santa-Perez had filed against CNBC Universal Media LLC and TD Ameritrade Holding Corp in December 2017 quoting it to be "rambling, difficult to decipher and borders on delusional".
 In the lawsuit, Santa-Perez alleged that CNBC and TD Ameritrade, through tapping of his personal electronic devices, had uncovered his identity and published it online.
 There is no evidence of any mention or allusion of him by CNBC prior to the shooting.
 As part of this lawsuit, Santa-Perez initially demanded more than $5 million in damages, though he later reduced his demand to $3.3 million in federal court.
 Santa-Perez was also required to disclose his financial holdings as part of the lawsuit, which when asked if he had "any cash on hand or money in savings, checking or other account," he checked "No".
 He also claimed he had about $700 in stocks and owed about $800 to T-Mobile and University of Cincinnati Health.